obiyoag/track_contents/track3.md

 ## Submission Guidance

-### Model submission
+### Model Submission
-After you register in this challenge, we will assign you of a account to login in our [LiQA evaluation platform](http://zmic.org.cn/care_2024/eval/login?track=LiQA).
+After you register for this challenge, we will assign you an account to login into our [LiQA evaluation platform](http://zmic.org.cn/care_2024/eval/login?track=LiQA).
 You can directly upload your predictions on the validation data (in nifty format) via the website.
-Note that evaluation on validation data will be allowed up to 10 times for each task per team.
+Note that evaluation of validation data will be allowed up to 10 times for each task per team.

 ### Paper submission